-Applications will be brought to the attention of council that require special consideration.
+Applications will be brought to the attention of Council that require special consideration.
 This will include:

-- 1. Any application from a foreign institution for which an award may be made; - Any application from principal investigators who have \$1 million or more in direct costs from active NIH Research Project Grants (RPGs) in accordance with the NIH policy (https://grants.nih.gov/grants/guide/notice-files/not-od-12-140.html) which requires Special Council Review; - 3.
+- 1. Any application from a foreign institution for which an award may be made; - Any application from principal investigators who have support above the NIHdesignated level from active NIH Research Project Grants (RPGs) in accordance with the NIH policy (https://grants.nih.gov/grants/guide/notice-files/not-od-12-140.html) which requires Special Council Review; - 3.
 Any application identified by NINR staff as requiring special consideration by Council; - 4.
 Any application a council member would like to be brought up for discussion at the Council meeting.

-The Council Executive Secretary will designate two to three council members to review each application for special consideration.
+The Council Executive Secretary will designate two Council members to review each application for special consideration.
 Materials for applications requiring special consideration will be made available in the NIH Electronic Council Book (ECB) at least two weeks prior to the council meeting and can be accessed by all members not in conflict with the application.